ABOUT US

 About Our Shows

-We perform our signature brand of off-the-cuff improvised fun four to five nights pretty much every week of the year at price points that ensure everyone can enjoy an evening of levity and fun.
+We perform our signature brand of off-the-cuff improvised fun almost every week of the year at price points that ensure everyone can enjoy an evening of levity and fun.
 This includes free shows, too!

 Our process was further polished in the creation of To Peach Their Own, which debuted in spring 2024.
 This totally new sketch show was created by the ensemble and conservatory members seen onstage—the cast was chosen not only based on performance ability, but writing their ability as well.
 Each piece was shaped by audience reception during our Thursday workshop sessions.
 The final product is full of unique perspectives, original music, and comedy with a distinctly Dad’s Garage feel.